-Your menstrual cycle is the series of hormone-driven events that prepares your body to get pregnant and carry a baby.
+Your menstrual cycle is the series of hormone-driven events that prepare your body to get pregnant and carry a baby.
 This cycle follows a process that’s divided into four distinct phases:

 This is the first, but also in some ways the last, phase of your menstrual cycle.
 It’s when the thickened lining of your uterus sheds during your monthly period.
 Menstruation can last from three to seven days, depending on the length of your cycle.